Clotto42524/Clotto42524/README.md

 # Hi, I'm Clyde 👋

-I'm transitioning from a decade in Product Management / Product Ops into Cloud Engineering, with a focus on Data.
+After a decade in Product Management / Product Ops, I'm transitioning into Cloud Engineering, with a focus on Data.
 Currently building toward AWS Cloud Practitioner and Solutions Architect Associate.

 ## What I'm doing right now